 Control and Visibility

-- Data subjects need to comprehend how any organisation is collecting, processing, storing and sharing their personal data.
+- Data subjects need to comprehend how any organization is collecting, processing, storing, and sharing their personal data.

 - The organization will be obliged to obtain customers’ explicit consent for all specific processing purposes, based on complete and transparent information.

 - When we are relying on individuals’ consent for any processing activity of their personal data, we must inform individuals of their right to withdraw consent.

 - Individuals can request the deletion of all their data.